 A large informal sector means a precarious life for thousands of families

-Children reading together at the SOS Children's Village (photo: SOS archives)
+Children reading together at a Storytelling workshop (photo: SOS archives)

-The SOS Children’s Village Paraíba is located in João Pessoa, the capital of the Paraíba state on the easternmost point on the coast of Brazil.
-The town has a population of roughly 733,000 inhabitants.
-Its economy is based mainly on the service industry.
+TThe SOS Children’s Village Paraíba is located in João Pessoa, the capital of the Paraíba state on the easternmost point on the coast of Brazil.
+The town has a population of about 800,000 inhabitants.

-Paraíba has historically been one of the poorest states in the country and in the 1990s, almost 70 per cent of its population lived in conditions of poverty.
-While living conditions have improved for many, about half of the population of Paraíba state still live on less than half of one minimum income.
+Paraíba has historically been one of the poorest states in the country and in the 1990s; almost 70 per cent of its population lived in conditions of poverty.
+While living conditions have improved for many, over 40 per cent of the population of Paraiba state still live in poverty.
+Poverty is especially high in rural areas.

-In recent years, illiteracy has been greatly reduced in Brazil overall, however in Paraíba it remains high at 16.8 per cent (2011) in people aged 15 and over.
+In recent years, illiteracy has been greatly reduced in Brazil overall, however in Paraíba it remains high at 16.8 per cent (latest available figures for 2011) in people aged 15 and over.
 Illiteracy rates for Afro-Brazilians are about twice as high as for those of European descent, which is an indication of the deep-seated racial divides that continue to exist in Brazilian society.